Zequez/logseq-vault/pages/Parents.md

-- The people you picked
+- The people you chose to be born into.